-If you stay in San José or other mountainous regions we recommend you take a sweater, a light jacket, and long pants as it can get chilly especially in the evenings.
+If you stay in San José or other mountainous regions in a national park or cloud forest, we recommend you take a sweater, a light jacket, and long pants as it can get chilly especially in the evenings and it might even rain.
 You might also take a day pack such as a backpack or fanny pack for convenience.

 To conclude this list, you should also take your credit card, your driver’s license if you plan to rent a car or ATV, a Costa Rican guidebook, and an English/Spanish dictionary although approximately 90% of people working in tourism speak English.

 Do you have pets like dogs and cats?
 Sometimes you cannot find someone to take care of your beloved four-legged friend while you are away or maybe you even want to take your pet with you on vacation.
 When planning your trip, do not forget to tell our travel coordinators about your pet so that they can look for pet-friendly hotels, resorts, and transport possibilities.